ElementsProject/lightning/doc/lightning-addpsbtoutput.7.md

 *locktime* is an optional locktime: if not set, it is set to a recent block height (if no initial psbt is specified).

+If *destination* is not set, an internal address is generated.

 EXAMPLE USAGE
 -------------